Ashley Wagner

+Wagner joined NBC as a color commentator for the 2020 European Figure Skating Championships.
+She provided figure skating analysis for NBC's world feed at the 2024 U.S. Championships alongside fellow figure skater and former training mate Adam Rippon.

-Personal life
+Early life

-Ashley Wagner was the first child and only daughter of American parents Lieutenant Colonel Eric Wagner, U.S. Army (retired) and Melissa James, a former schoolteacher.
-Wagner was born in 1991 on a U.S. Army Base in Heidelberg, Germany, where her father was stationed at the time.
+Ashley Wagner is the first child and only daughter of American parents Lieutenant Colonel Eric Wagner, U.S. Army (retired) and Melissa James, a former schoolteacher.
+Wagner was born in 1991 on a U.S. Army base in Heidelberg, Germany, where her father was stationed at the time.
 Her younger brother was a skater and competed on the national level.

 Because Wagner's father was in the army, she was a military brat when her family moved nine times during her childhood; they settled in northern Virginia when she was ten years old.
-Besides Germany, she has lived in Delaware, California, Alaska, Kansas, Washington state, and Virginia.
-Wagner currently lives in Boston, Massachusetts but considers Seabeck, Washington her home.

 Wagner was homeschooled by her mother for seven months.
 She later attended West Potomac High School through the 2007/2008 school year.

 After studying at Northern Virginia Community College via its online Extended Learning Institute, she enrolled in Saddleback College in California but did not graduate.
-She speaks a little German in addition to English.
-Wagner is currently enrolled at Northeastern University.

-In an interview, Wagner said that she has suffered several concussions and she believes these incidents had affected her cognitive abilities.